 Thus, if Anil’s car gets damaged in an accident and he has opted for a zero depreciation policy, the insurer will reimburse him the actual cost borne by him on repairing the car.
 There would be no depreciation deduction.

 Proposal to make invoice price as IDV – The Insurance and Regulatory Development Authority (IRDAI) has proposed to make the invoice or on road price of the car as the IDV.
 This means a car’s IDV would include its ex-showroom price, cost of manufacturer’s accessories and registration cost.
 Moreover, no depreciation rate will be deducted from the IDV for first three years of a new car.
 This would be beneficial for the car owners.

 Till the time IRDA’s proposal is implemented, having a zero depreciation car insurance policy is a wise option.
-You can opt for the Bajaj Allianz Car Insurance policy on Finserv MARKETS which, along with a zero depreciation cover, comes with several perks like 24X7 assistance, access to a pan Indian network of 4000+ garages, minimum documentation needed and much more!
+You can opt for a Car Insurance policy from Finserv MARKETS which, along with a zero depreciation cover, comes with several perks like 24X7 assistance, access to a pan Indian network of 4000+ garages, minimum documentation needed and much more!

 To know more on car insurance in depth, you can check out these blogs: